Wildfire destroys 60 homes, burns 20,000 acres in Washington state

-Another 400 homes were evacuated in the rolling hills between the northwest Washington towns of Cle Elum and Ellensburg, at the eastern edge of the Cascade Mountains, prompting Governor Christine Gregoire to declare a state of emergency in two counties.
+Another 400 homes were evacuated in the rolling hills between Cle Elum and Ellensburg, two towns in northwest Washington at the eastern edge of the Cascade Mountains.

-The massive Taylor Bridge Fire was among more than a dozen wildfires burning across the West, which is wilting under a heat wave that has sent temperatures into the triple digits.
-Together, the fires have burned some 500,000 acres across Idaho, Washington, Oregon and California.
+The massive blaze was among more than a dozen wildfires burning across the U.S. West, which is wilting under a heat wave that has sent temperatures into the triple digits.
+Together, the fires have singed around 230,000 acres across Idaho, Washington and California.

-Across the nation, wildfires have consumed roughly 6 million acres (2.4 million hectares) this year, above the 10-year average of 4.9 million acres (2 million hectares), according to figures from the National Interagency Fire Center in Boise, Idaho.

-Authorities suspect the Washington state fire began on Monday afternoon at a construction site east of Cle Elum, about 75 milessoutheast of Seattle.
+Authorities suspect the Washington state fire began at a construction site east of Cle Elum, about 75 milessoutheast of Seattle.

-“We don’t know the cause, we just know the origin,” said Rick Scriven, a spokesman for a state emergency response team.
+“We don’t know the cause, we just know the origin,” said Rick Scriven, a spokesman for a state emergency response team at the scene.

 With strong winds expected to pick up Tuesday afternoon and no rain in the area for three weeks, more damage is likely, said Bryan Flint, spokesman for the Department of Natural Resources.